iazarny/msstarter/README.md

 ## Run

-  The "uber" yaml will be created buring build procedure.
+  The "uber" yaml will be created during build procedure.
 It shall be used to launch entire example

 ```
 kubectl create -f k8s/deploy-all.yml